 Among IPCC’s key findings were that a half-degree Celsius less warming would cause fewer deaths and illnesses, result in 0.1 meters less sea rise and halve the number of people who lack fresh water.
 It said there would be substantially fewer heatwaves and droughts, and the world’s coral reefs might survive.

 To accomplish that, the report said, the world must all but eliminate coal use for electricity within little more than two decades.
-Carbon taxes, even as high as $27,000 a ton by 2100, will probably be needed.
+Carbon taxes, even as high as US$27,000 a ton by 2100, will probably be needed.

 A boost from the “G-19”